 The Richmond Amateur Radio Club offers classes to assist hams in getting or upgrading their license.
 We are fortunate here in Richmond to have two active VE teams so there is a testing session almost every month see the Testing Schedule

-The entry level for ham radio.
+This is the entry level license for ham radio.
 Talk around town on a hand-held radio using “repeaters” provided by groups of fellow hams.
 That’s called “two meters” and “four-forty”.
 Talk regionally on “six meters” and “ten meters”; when propagation is good you can even get to the Caribbean!
+Use digital transceivers to talk around the world via the Internet.
 The test is 30 questions mostly about operating principles, the FCC rules, and enough technical information to connect the radio, pick the frequencies, and operate.
 This takes 10 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.

 A license that allows the use of all the ham bands, especially those frequencies used in long-distance contests.
 It also qualifies you to become a license examiner for all levels.
 It’s pretty technical.
 You know your electronics and the formulas by the time you pass this test.
 The exam is 50 questions dominated by technical content.
 You must have passed the Technician and General exams to take the Extra test.
 This takes 10 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.

 It’s now optional; it’s no longer required to get a General and higher license.
 Ironically it’s gaining popularity now that it’s optional!
 There are occasional meetings of the class and weekly code practice sessions on a radio net.